A systematic review of assistive technologies for children with dyslexia

-Current research on assistive technologies for children with dyslexia posses some gap.
-First being lack of long-term studies to evaluate the efficacy of this device, there is little to no evidence on whether these benefits persist over time.
-The existing research were conducted with small number participants, in some case even with their parents.
-This limits the generalizability of system across diverse population.\\ On other side, applications integrated with large language model or natural language processing were still limited.
-Their use case in children with dyslexia might result to a new finding which are yet to explore.
-Most mobile application were developed which were functional and limited to providing audio and visual cues, however no mobile application had designed an application in-cooperating haptic or vibratory feedback which could further bolster children's learning, with activated sensory feedback.
-All this limits the widespread adoption and effectiveness of these technologies.\\ There were limited application which provided user's personalization, hence personalized application could be the next domain to explore at.
+On the other side, applications integrated with a large language model or natural language processing were still limited.
+Their use case in children with dyslexia might result in a new finding that is yet to be explored.
+Most mobile applications were developed that were functional and limited to providing audio and visual cues; however, no mobile application had been designed to incorporate haptic or vibratory feedback, which could further bolster children's learning, with activated sensory feedback.
+All this limits the widespread adoption and effectiveness of these technologies.

+There are limited applications that offer user personalization, making personalized applications the next domain to explore.
 Despite these gaps, there are also some opportunities for innovation in this field to consider.
-First in-cooperating haptics feedback on mobile devices, secondly the use of LLM or NLP technology supporting to comprehend complex sentence in a more nuanced and simplified version.
-Lastly I further see potential in integration of AI on creating adaptive learning tools.
+First, the integration of haptic feedback into mobile interfaces may enrich user interaction by providing tactile responses, thus improving engagement and accessibility.
+Second, the incorporation of LLMs and NLP techniques holds potential for improving the comprehension of complex sentences through context-aware simplification and semantic parsing.
+Lastly, the application of AI in adaptive learning environments presents a compelling direction.
 AI could enable real-time analysis of a child’s performance and dynamically adjust tasks to tailor their skill level, ensuring personalized and effective learning experiences.